openebs-archive/dynamic-nfs-provisioner/docs/design/hooks.md

 NFS Provisioner executes two events, volume provisioning, and volume deletion.
 On these two events provisioner needs to execute all the hooks as per the given hook Action.

 #### Extending Hook
 As of now, This document covers design to add/remove only Annotation and Finalizer of the NFS resources.
 If required, Hook for relevant resource can be extended to modify the other field also.
-Since hook takes configuration in YAML format, new field defination should be added according to kubernetes definitation only.
+Since hook takes configuration in YAML format, new field definition should be added according to kubernetes definition only.

 For example, To update **ImagePullSecrets** field of *NFSDeployment*, we can extend **DeploymentHook** as below:
 ```go